zawye-imu/nproject-9/use-cases/use-case-1.md

 ## MAIN SUCCESS SCENARIO

-1. User request countries information in the world, continent and region.
+1. User requests countries information in the world, continent and region.
 2. User view all the countries in the world, continent and region organised by largest population to smallest.

 ## SUB-VARIATIONS